minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

   <figcaption>Generated images</figcaption>
 </figure>

+I believe it needs more images from many different angles to make it better.
+Teaching AI a unique character is more difficult than teaching a background.

 #### Background Training
 - Stable Diffusion Dreambooth with Google Colaboratory
 - The Initial Mode: Stable Diffusion 1.5
 - 13 number of Fairway background images were used
+- The training was performed with captions in each base image

 <figure class="half">
 	<img src="/assets/images/fairwaySolitaire_beach_ref_1.jpg">